 MOZO Women’s Maven Food Service Shoe – Best Budget

-It’s hard to find a comfy, affordable shoe that scratches all your itches.
+Finding a comfy, affordable shoe that scratches all your itches is hard.
 The MOZO, however, comes pretty close.
-The best part about this shoe is the superior grip that won’t budge over water.
-They are highly comfortable and well-cushioned and feature a no-lace system if you prefer to avoid laces.
+The best part about this shoe is the superior grip that won to slip resistant can’t budge over water.
+They are highly comfortable, well-cushioned, and feature a no-lace system if you prefer to avoid laces.

 - Excellent grip